 UNESCO’s scientific work is conducted through international cooperation between countries and researchers, as well as advice to decision makers on scientific matters.
 UNESCO also develops guidelines and ethical principles, and disseminates research findings to low-income countries.
 UNESCO is not a research funding organization: the work is done primarily through networking and partnerships between researchers.

 Sweden shares UNESCO’s vision that scientific cooperation contributes to an inclusive knowledge society for sustainable development.
 Sweden is working to ensure that UNESCO’s work in science will foster knowledge-sharing and knowledge-building in low-income countries, and that UNESCO facilitates interdisciplinary research through closer cooperation between the natural and social sciences.
 Sweden also emphasizes gender equality as a catalyst for sustainable development, and encourages UNESCO to take on a normative role in this area, for example by formulating global guidelines for research.

 UNESCO’s cultural program is dominated by the implementation of several inter-governmental conventions where heritage, culture and sustainable development are important themes.

 UNESCO also runs programs to strengthen museums, language and creativity as well as developing methods to protect cultural heritage in disasters and armed conflicts.
 UNESCO publishes books, reports and journals in the field of culture, such as the World Heritage Review.

 Free speech and the right to information are key elements in the construction of modern knowledge societies.
-Therefore they are also the overall objectives for UNESCO’s work in communication and information.
+Therefore they are the overall objectives for UNESCO’s work in communication and information.

 Sweden shares UNESCO’s vision of building knowledge societies based on freedom of expression and access to knowledge and information for all.
 This includes also the safety of journalists.